joshbrown901/Implementation-of-Diffusion-Transformer-within-NNTile-Machine-Learning-Framework/README.md

 For questions, feedback, or collaboration, feel free to open a GitHub issue or start a discussion in the repo

 For questions, feel free to reach out via GitHub Issues or open a discussion in the repo.

+🙏 Acknowledgement

+I would like to thank Professor Aleksandr Mikhalev for the opportunity to be a part of this ongoing research, and for the guidance and support in contributing to and utilizing the task-based parallelism paradigm NNTile.